ancaerena/afterschool_project1/README.md

 - A form where users can register for the programme, with starting date, type of service(before-school or after-school), days of the week, with or without transport.
 This feature will also give the price at the end, depending on services selected
 <h2>Testing</h2>
 <br>
+- I've tested that this website works in different browsers, Chrome, Edge and Safari
+- I've tested and the website works in different devices, being responsive to them: mobile devices, tablets and 8 inch screens
+- I have confirmed that the form works: requires entries in all fields, an email for email field and text in the text area
 <h3>Validator testing</h3>
 <br>
 <h4>HTML</h4>